The AHB2 Power Amplifier was Introduced in 2016 on Benchmark's 33rd Anniversary. Here is the full story behind this award-winning amplifier:

-About 33 years ago, Benchmark's founder, Allen H. Burdick, began building analog audio distribution amplifiers for television networks.
-This application demanded an audio amplifier with a very wide frequency response, very low noise, and very low distortion.
-The Benchmark DA101 distribution amplifier had a 160 kHz bandwidth, THD+N of 0.00044%, and a SNR of 130 dB, but the power output was only about 40 watts in bridged mono.
-These amplifiers were designed to simultaneously drive 10 balanced audio lines, and were not originally intended for driving speakers.
-Nevertheless, they were capable of driving 8-Ohm speakers and, for many years, we used our distribution amplifiers to drive the speakers in our listening room.
-We couldn't buy an amplifier that came close to the performance of our distribution amplifiers, and Allen had often talked about building a bigger amplifier that could match the performance of the DA101.
+Over 33 years ago (in1983), Benchmark's founder, Allen H. Burdick, began building analog audio distribution amplifiers for television networks.
+This specialized application demanded an audio power amplifier with very low noise, very low distortion, and a very wide frequency response.
+The Benchmark DA101 distribution amplifier had a 160 kHz bandwidth, THD+N of 0.00044%, and a SNR of 130 dB.
+The power output was about 40 watts in bridged mono.
+These amplifiers were designed to simultaneously drive 10 balanced audio lines while withstanding short circuits on as many as 1/3 of the 30-Ohm outputs.
+This requirement meant that the amplifiers needed to be capable of driving an 8-Ohm load.
+The DA101 distribution amplifiers were not intended for driving speakers.
+Nevertheless, they were capable of providing spectacular performance when driving 8-Ohm speakers.
+For many years, we used our DA101 distribution amplifiers to drive the speakers in our listening room.
+We couldn't buy an amplifier that came close to the performance of our distribution amplifiers, so we used them in all of our critical listening tests.
+Allen had often talked about building a bigger general-purpose power amplifier that could match the performance of the DA101.

 Allen retired in 2006 due to health issues, and in 2011 we began to talk about making Allen's dream for a power amp a reality.
 The goal was to meet or exceed the performance of Allen's DA101, while scaling up the power by a factor of 10.
 One obstacle was that push-pull crossover distortion can be hard to manage in a large amplifier.
 We began to look at unconventional solutions to this problem, and had a design code-named "PA1" in progress by June of 2011.
 It was to have a switched-mode power supply and a unique servo-biased push-pull output stage.
 We were going to have to think out of the box if we were going to reach our performance goals.